gbiavati/cads-build-farm/README.md

 #### Integration tests

 To verify the proper functioning of the code deployed on a specific namespace the user(developer) could run manually the integration tests from the [cads-api-client repo](https://github.com/ecmwf-projects/cads-api-client).
-The integration tests check .all the services and api exposed.
+The integration tests check all the services and api exposed.

 #### Build and Push